 Criticisms and Proposals

-The system still has problems; court waits are too long, there is not enough room in shelters, and questions about what to do when victims of domestic violence refuse to testify remain unanswered.
+The system still has problems.
+Court waits are too long, there is not enough room in shelters, and questions about what to do when battered women refuse to testify remain to be answered.
 Does the mandatory processing directive actually help these women, or does it only work to take away their choice and control?
 Opinions vary greatly on these matters, and the balance is still being struck.

 Domestic abuse is a serious problem in society.
 It is pervasive and occurs across all ethnic, racial, religious, age, and economic groups – anyone can be affected.
 Changes made in the past few years represent huge steps in the right direction; however there is still work to be done.
 People need to be educated, questions need to be answered, attitudes need to be changed, and victims need to be assisted.
 Although domestic violence remains a reality, the rates of abused women are decreasing.
 This proves that it can be stopped; domestic violence can be and must be prevented.